aleclhartman/zillow_project/README.md

 $H_0$: Single unit property value is independent of square footage, number of bedrooms, and number of bathrooms

 $H_a$: Single unit property value is dependent on square footage, number of bedrooms, and number of bathrooms

+## Instructions for Cloning

+## Nice to Haves
+1. Feature scaling
+2. Feature engineering